lilyosah/tech-knowledgebase/Rails Controllers.md

 ```

 📝 Instance methods in controllers are only retained for one call, would need to use `sessions` I think to retain them longer #📌, see [[Rails Views]]
-📝 To handle exceptions, can also add `rescue_from AcriveRecord`... *not finished* at the top of a controller file
+📝 To handle exceptions, can also add `rescue_from ActiveRecord`... *not finished* at the top of a controller file

 ### Naming